macbud/flutter_complete_guide/README.md

 ✅ null value, null safety (int?
 String? main value type or null)
 ✅ boolean value: boolean ? do1 : do2
 ✅ splitting widgets (easier to manage) (L51)
+✅ FlatButton, RaisedButton, and OutlineButton have been replaced by [TextButton], [ElevatedButton], and [OutlinedButton] respectively
+✅ RaisedButton into Elevated button.
+Add 'style': background color, foreground color (MaterialStateProperty.all(Colors.XYZ)) or use ElevatedButton.styleFrom
+✅ ctrl+,  (open settings)